Coming home to Croome

 The collection comes home

-After extensive remedial and re-servicing work of Croome Court during 2014 to 2016, it is now a suitable environment once again to store and exhibit the remaining items of the collection.
+After extensive remedial and re-servicing work of Croome Court during 2014 to 2016, it is now a suitable environment once again to store and exhibit the remaining (around 1,000) items of the Collection, on long term loan from the Croome Heritage Trust.

 From the start of 2017 the Croome treasures have been returning, staff and volunteers have brought the items back to the house cataloguing everything using the National Trust Collection Management System.